Janarthan-Anuraag/Sales-Analysis_SQL_Project/README.md

 **Creating View: customer_analysis**

-First we create a view which can be used.
-A view is a virtual table that allows us to use results of a stored query.
+First I created a view which can be used when needed.
+(A view is a virtual table that allows us to use results of a stored query.)

 ```sql
 CREATE OR REPLACE VIEW public.cohort_analysis